Gandi/baobab/README.md

 If these variables are not set when the setup scripts are run, you will be prompted to create a default user.

-### Social Netwrok: Twitter, IRC, ...
+### Social network integrations: Twitter, IRC, etc.

+#### Custom integrations

-At the moment baobab handle Twitter and IRc, but you can eassly add your own.
+At the moment baobab can publish status updates to Twitter and IRC, but you can easily add your own integrations.
-To do that you need to create a new class in the `socialnetwork` app and make it inherited from the `SocialNetworkBase`
+You only need to create a new class in the `socialnetwork` app and inherit from the `SocialNetworkBase` class.

-All "Events" will be immediately send to each configured social network, in case of "Maintenance" you can create a cron task executing `$ baobad social_network` to send the message at its beginning.

-Each social network as its own configuration see the `seetings.py` file for more information.
+Each social network has its own configuration.
+Please take a look at the `settings.py` file for more information.

+Upon the creation of an `Event`, a status update will be immediately published to each configured integration.

+#### Maintenance

+When the event is of the `Maintenance` type, baobab can publish a status update automatically at the estimated start date.
+Simply create a cron task to execute `$ baobad social_network` to achieve this.

 ### TRANSLATIONS